-- Within 10 minutes after the patient is admitted. - Continuous measurements are stable. - An NIBP measurement has been taken - HR alarm switch is on. - No fatal alarms are triggered. - The patient is not in poor perfusion condition. - Alarm limit of any parameter was not manually changed. - The monitor is not in intubation mode, privacy mode, or CPB mode.
+- Within 10 minutes after the patient is admitted. - Continuous measurements are stable. - An NIBP measurement has been taken - HR alarm switch is on. - No fatal alarms are triggered. - The patient is not in poor perfusion condition. - Alarm limit of any parameter was not manually changed. - The monitor is not in intubation mode or privacy mode.